Skip to main content

 Our social investment application process

-2. Investment application phase (3-4 months): Also led by the social investment team with oversight from our Social Investment Committee, this phase involves 2 or 3 stages depending on the investment opportunity.
+2. Investment application phase (typically 3-6 months): Also led by the social investment team with oversight from our Social Investment Committee, this phase involves 2 or 3 stages depending on the investment opportunity.
 The social investment team will prepare papers in collaboration with applicant organisations and present the investment opportunity to our Social Investment Committee.

 Make an initial enquiry